 Since then we have introduced a number of initiatives and resources to assist local businesses to minimise waste to landfill.
 These include educational forums, annual pallet collections and recycling initiatives below.

-This comprehensive directory provides information on what materials can be recycled, where to recycle them, and who to contact.
+This comprehensive online directory provides information on what materials can be recycled, where to recycle them, and who to contact.

 Love Food Hate Waste